Experts are overseas: Amazon refuses to appear before Parliament committee

 The committee asked its members, including Trinamool's Derek O'Brien, BJP's SS Ahluwalia as well as PP Chaudhary, to be present for the proceedings.

-The Bill concerns itself with mechanisms for protecting personal data and it also proposed setting up the Data Protection Authority of India.
+The Bill concerns itself with the mechanisms for protecting personal data; it also proposed setting up the Data Protection Authority of India.

 When the Bill was tabled in the Parliament last year, Union Minister Ravi Shankar Prasad had said that it gives the government the power to ask tech giants for personal and non-personal data.

-Legal experts said the controversial provision will give the government access to personal data, which could be used.
-Congress, also raised concerns, saying the data could be exploited for electoral gains.
+Legal experts said the controversial provision will give the government access to personal data, which could be misused.
+Congress also raised concerns, saying the data could be exploited for electoral gains.

 After an uproar, the Bill was sent to the Joint Parliament Committee for a review.

-Earlier, Lekhi had said companies or entities will be asked to speak on concerns related to data privacy.
+Earlier, Lekhi had said companies or entities would be asked to speak on concerns related to data privacy.

 Reportedly, Facebook India policy head Ankhi Das and Business Head Ajit Mohan were questioned over data privacy.